Sunrun solar lease contracts: What to watch out for

 Monthly payments to Sunrun

-Every Sunrun offer is based on a per-kWh rate, in the case of a PPA, or a flat monthly payment, in the case of a lease.
-Those are two of the most important numbers that will show up in your Sunrun quote.
-If you want to see significant savings when you sign up for a solar lease or PPA with Sunrun, make sure your new monthly payments will be lower than your average electric bill from your utility.
+Sunrun offers are based on a per-kWh rate (in the case of a PPA) or a flat monthly payment (in the case of a lease)—those are two of the most important numbers that will show up in your Sunrun quote.
+Make sure your new monthly Sunrun payments are lower than your average electric bill from your utility.

 Annual rate increase ("escalator")

-It's important to note that the monthly payment indicated in your Sunrun lease or PPA offer is only your rate for the first year.
-Leases and PPAs often have an annual rate increase of around 3% per year built into the agreement, which is commonly referred to as an escalator clause.
+The monthly payment indicated in your Sunrun lease or PPA offer is only your rate for the first year.
+Leases and PPAs often have an annual rate increase of around 3% per year built into the agreement, commonly called an escalator clause.

 In the example above, the annual increase is 0.99%, which means that the 14.5-cent rate you pay per kWh will increase to 17.5 cents per kWh by the end of the 20-year agreement.